5 amazing things to do at El Paredon Guatemala + how to get there and useful tips!

 Where to stay at El Paredon

-The number of hotels is continuously growing at el Paredon and now you find more options for different budgets than a few years ago and I am sure they will keep adding new places where to stay.
+The number of hotels in El Paredon is continuously growing, and now you have more options for different budgets than you did a few years ago.
+I am sure they will continue to add new places to stay.

-Here below I am including the places I have stayed at but also the ones I have visited while there.
+Below, I have included the places I have stayed at and the ones I have visited during my stay.

-INSIDER TIP – from my experience when you decide to travel to El Paredon you should book a hotel in advance, even in the low season, because there is less choice as many close for renovations.
+INSIDER TIP – Based on my experience, when planning to travel to El Paredon, it’s best to book a hotel in advance, even during the low season, as many hotels close for renovations.
 There are not many hotels and they have few rooms.

-So if you want to make sure to find the right place for your budget and style preferences you better book in advance.
+So if you want to make sure to find the right place for your budget and style preferences, you’d better book in advance.

 El Paredon is very popular among locals and travelers because it’s the best place to go on the Pacific Coast in Guatemala.
-So it fills up quickly, especially over the weekend.
+Therefore, it fills up quickly, especially on weekends.

 The Swell

 This is the place that I wanted to go to in the first place, but it was not available for the dates I was traveling (and it was low season, go figure).
-It’s a beautiful upscale property featuring spacious rooms with minimal but elegant decor, a pool, and privacy for their guest.
+It’s a beautiful upscale property featuring spacious rooms with minimal but elegant decor, a pool, and privacy for its guests.

 Ka’ana Surf